Brandon-7-Sharp/Spectral-Imagery-Field-Binary-Classification/README.md

 * Outputs the training and testing data

 ### Input:
-* Images are of fields with an area larger than 100 square meters????
+* Images are of fields with an area larger than 100 square meters
 * 1140 tif images of SENTIEL2 spectral imagery (Bands: Green, Red, and Near InfraRed)
 * Band Order: NIR, Red, Green
 * 610 are images of corn fields